Leadwerks/glTFExtensions/ULTRA_CollisionShape/README.md

 ]
 ```

 The collision shape will inherit the transform of the node, including scale.
 Scale may be non-uniform.
+If the position or rotation properties are present in the collision shape definition, those will be used to further orient the shape in node space.

 ## Collision Shape Properties